Culture

 Design of Public Spaces

-Hudson’s Bay Company will meet the Accessibility Standards for the Design of Public Spaces (Ontario) when building or making major modifications to public spaces.
+Accessibility Standards for the Design of Public Spaces (Ontario) are front of mind when HBC is building or making major modifications to public spaces. .
 Public spaces include:

 • Outdoor paths of travel, like sidewalks, ramps, stairs, curb ramps, rest areas and accessible pedestrian signals;